microsoft/FluidFramework/examples/data-objects/webflow/README.md

 ## Examples

-To host an instance of the Editor, your Fluid Object will need to create an instance of a FlowDocument.
+To host an instance of the Editor, your Fluid object will need to create an instance of a FlowDocument.
 In the Host example, this is done in host/host.ts:

 ```ts